 While it’s still too early to know exactly what Samsung plans to bring to the Samsung Galaxy S10, we do have a few ideas.
 First off, it’s almost certain Samsung’s 2019 flagship will ship with Android P. We’re also expecting to see a major update to Bixby since Samsung purchased Viv, a startup created by the founders of Siri, and has reportedly been working with them on Bixby for a few years.

 There’s also the possibility that the Galaxy S10 will feature improved health apps.
 According to a patent recently unearthed by Let’s Go Digital, Samsung is working on an app that determines your skin type and can suggest recommendations to limit sun exposure.
 The app will apparently use photos of different parts of your body to determine skin type.
 Once your skin type is registered it can constantly provide tips and measure your UV exposure.

 Last year for the Plus model

 Let’s be honest: There’s not a huge difference between Samsung Galaxy Plus handsets and their Note siblings.
 And in an overly saturated smartphone market, it becomes difficult to justify releasing two similar handsets each year.

-According to the South Korean business site The Bell, Samsung is planning to retire its Plus line of Galaxy handsets after the release of the Samsung Galaxy S10 Plus in 2019.
+According to The Bell, Samsung is planning to retire its Plus line of Galaxy handsets after the release of the Samsung Galaxy S10 Plus in 2019.
 The company plans to merge the Plus model handsets with its Note line to increase profitability.
 The rumor comes on the heels of news that sales of the Galaxy S9 smartphones have been sluggish, with second quarter shipments falling behind the pace for the first quarter.

 - Samsung Galaxy S9 and S9 Plus: Here’s everything you need to know